microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 Once you have a notebook, you can run a code cell using the **Run** icon to the left of the cell and the output will appear directly below the code cell.

 To run code, you can also use keyboard shortcuts in both command and edit mode.
-To run the current cell, use the keyboard shortcut `kbstyle(Ctrl+Enter)`.
-To run the current cell and advance to the next, use the keyboard shortcut `kbstyle(Shift+Enter)`.
+To run the current cell, use `kbstyle(Ctrl+Enter)`.
+To run the current cell and advance to the next, use `kbstyle(Shift+Enter)`.

 ![Run Jupyter code cell](images/jupyter/native-code-cells-03.png)